microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-file-path-as-tool-input.md

 ### Practical use cases via this feature?

-1. Load module from specific file as the proceeding demo.
+1. Load module from specific python script as the proceeding demo.
 2. Load data from .css, .txt files.